vishwanathan-iyer/ARCstoryMaker/README.md

 # Pre-requisites and Steps:

-Llama CPP running on Intel ARC A750 via vulkan: https://github.com/ggerganov/llama.cpp
+Llama CPP running on Intel ARC A750 via vulkan(no external dependency)/SYCL(faster optimized): https://github.com/ggerganov/llama.cpp
 - Change IP and port number as per the server configured.
 - The code assumes the server is hosted on localhost and default port.